quantumlib/Stim/doc/sinter_api.md

             max_shots and max_errors.
         progress_callback: Defaults to None (unused).
-If specified, then each time new sample statistics are acquired from a worker this method will be invoked with the new sinter.SamplerStats.
+If specified, then each time new sample statistics are acquired from a worker this method will be invoked with the new `sinter.TaskStats`.
         hint_num_tasks: If `tasks` is an iterator or a generator, its length can be given here so that progress printouts can say how many cases are left.